TheD3vel0per/Stuganizer/README.md

    (Completed in Phase 1!)
  * Add an errand to my errands list (Completed in Phase 1!)
  * Mark a task completed on my errands list (Completed in Phase 1!)
- * Save my tasks and other configuration to a file
+ * Save my tasks and other configuration to a file (Complete in Phase 2!)
- * Reload my tasks and other configuration from a file
+ * Reload my tasks and other configuration from a file (Complete in Phase 2!)
- * Add an assignment to my Kanban board
+ * Add an assignment to my board (Complete in Phase 2!)
- * Stage the progress my assignments (to do, doing, under review, to submit, complete etc.) on the Kanban board
+ * Stage the progress my assignments (to do, doing, under review, to submit, complete etc.) on the Kanban board (Complete in Phase 2!)
  * Add quizzes/tests/exams for a particular day
  * View what quizzes/tests/exams I have to do for today